 You can receive more information by using these links: Cardiac Rehabilitation or Pulmonary Rehabilitation.
-Please feel free to contact Shari Spittler,RN, Program Director at 432-639-2575 ext 420 with any questions or additional information.
+Please feel free to contact our Director of Rehabilitation, Bradley Ledford.
 Remember to include your contact information.

-Cardiac Rehabilitation (CR) & Pulmonary Rehabilitation (PR)Both our CR and PR are multidisciplinary programs run by a team of medical professionals who are specially trained to treat people with chronic heart and lung diseases.
-Participants in our CR or PR programs will learn about their condition and gain skills to help them manage it.
+Cardiac Rehabilitation & Pulmonary Rehabilitation are multidisciplinary programs run by a team of medical professionals who are specially trained to treat people with chronic heart and lung diseases.
+Participants will learn about their condition and gain skills to help them manage it.
 The program includes:

-Expected outcomes as a result of active participation and completion of our CR or PR program: (Results will vary depending on the type of illness and severity):
+Expected outcomes as a result of active participation and completion of our program: (Results will vary depending on the type of illness and severity):

 What can you expect during the assessment: